 Bonus Autumn Photoshoot Locations

-For a less traditional autumn photoshoot, try out one of these unique photography ideas!
+For a less traditional autumn photoshoot, try one of these unique ideas for a great photo!

-Have your subject pack a checkered tablecloth and a picnic basket for an autumn photoshoot in your local park.
-A lovely bottle of wine and a basket of fruits are the perfect props!
+- Have your subject pack a checkered tablecloth and a basket of wine and cheese for a picnic in your local park.
+The perfect props are a lovely bottle of wine and a basket of fruits!